Russell Coutts Sailing Foundation

 If you're becoming increasingly jealous watching youngsters’ blast around the bay and you're keen to get out on the water to give sailing a go, then this is the course for you!

-Our Learn to Sail Adult course is specifically tailored for adults who are new to the sport of sailing, with a mixture of content that will help develop techniques and build confidence.
+Our Learn to Sail Adult course is specifically tailored for adults who are new to the sport of sailing, with a mixture of content that will help develop an understanding of sailing.

 Working together in a safe environment, our team of great coaches will guide you through the fundamentals in sailing at your own pace and in an easy to understand manor, providing a solid sailing foundation.

-Boat and equipment charter (lifejacket and helmet) are included in your course fee and there is no expectation to join the Manly Sailing Club at this stage.
-If you have your own life jacket, it would be preferable to bring it with you.
+Boat and equipment charter (lifejacket and helmet included) are included in your course fee and there is no expectation to join the Manly Sailing Club at this stage.
+Learning will be done in Hobie Waves, and if the conditions are favourable and there is interest, a sailor may have the opportunity to sail a Weta or a single-handed boat in the final lessons.

-Adults should bring along these additional items for going on the water; a snug fitting wetsuit, thermal base layers (in the colder months especially), neoprene boat shoes or old trainers that can get wet, a hat, sun cream and that can-do attitude!
+Adults should bring along these additional items for going on the water; a snug fitting wetsuit, neoprene boat shoes or old trainers that can get wet, a hat, sun cream and that can-do attitude!

 PREREQUISITES

-Entrants are typically aged 18+ and should be confident around the water.
+Entrants are typically aged 16+ and should be confident around the water.
+Please note a minimum of three participants is required for the course to run.

 COST (INCLUDES BOAT CHARTER)